rolinh/libgwavi/README.md

 below for the sake of the clarification.

 So first, you should declare a `gwavi_t` structure and initialize it.
-You can optionnaly declare a `gwavi_audio_t` structure if you need to add an audio channel to your AVI file.
+You can optionally declare a `gwavi_audio_t` structure if you need to add an audio channel to your AVI file.

     struct gwavi_t *gwavi;